-Hosted by poet and humorist Jeanine Walker and musician Steve Mauer, this episode of MIXED BAG will feature actors Amelia Peacock and Chris Walker, prose writer Kristen Millares Young, and poet Dujie Tahat.
+Hosted by poet and humorist Jeanine Walker and musician Steve Mauer, this episode of MIXED BAG will feature actors Amelia Peacock, Chris Walker, and Mandy Canales, prose writer Kristen Millares Young, and poet Dujie Tahat.

 Mixed Bag has a track record of delivering an entertaining combo of ironic, literary humor punctuated by catchy musical numbers in the tradition of Saturday Night Live...with a decidedly Seattle twist.

 Jeanine Walker is a poet who fell in love with hosting events during her four-year stint as host of Cheap Wine & Poetry and Cheap Beer & Prose at Hugo House.
 She was the Seattle Review of Books’ poet-in-residence for April 2018, and her writing has been published or is forthcoming in Chatthoochee Review, Cimarron Review, Hotel Amerika, Narrative, Pleiades, and other journals.
 She loves to teach, and she teaches poetry to elementary school students through Seattle Arts & Lectures’ Writers in the Schools program and to adults at West Seattle Library for Hugo House’s Seattle Writes program.
 Jeanine also works as a writing coach for individuals engaging in poetry, fiction, and essay writing.